cucumber/cucumber-jvm/cucumber-java8/README.md

 # Transposing Tables

 A data table can be transposed by calling `.transpose()`.
-This means the keys will be in the first column rather then the first row.
+This means the keys will be in the first column rather than the first row.

+For example, a table with the fields for a User and a data table type to create a User:

 ```gherkin
  Given the user is